 Coding Efficient Transactions

 It is important to keep transactions as short as possible.
-When a transaction is started, a DBMS must hold many resources to the end of the transaction to protect the ACID properties of the transaction.
+When a transaction is started, a database management system (DBMS) must hold many resources until the end of the transaction to protect the atomicity, consistency, isolation, and durability (ACID) properties of the transaction.
 If data is modified, the modified rows must be protected with exclusive locks that prevent any other transaction from reading the rows, and exclusive locks must be held until the transaction is committed or rolled back.
 Depending on transaction isolation level settings, SELECT statements may acquire locks that must be held until the transaction is committed or rolled back.
 Especially in systems with many users, transactions must be kept as short as possible to reduce locking contention for resources between concurrent connections.
 Long-running, inefficient transactions may not be a problem with small numbers of users, but they are intolerable in a system with thousands of users.

 These are guidelines for coding efficient transactions:

 Get all required input from users before a transaction is started.
 If additional user input is required during a transaction, roll back the current transaction and restart the transaction after the user input is supplied.
 Even if users respond immediately, human reaction times are vastly slower than computer speeds.
-All resources held by the transaction are held for an extremely long time, which has the potential for causing blocking problems.
-If users do not respond, the transaction remains active and locking critical resources until they respond, which may not happen for several minutes, or even hours.
+All resources held by the transaction are held for an extremely long time, which has the potential to cause blocking problems.
+If users do not respond, the transaction remains active, locking critical resources until they respond, which may not happen for several minutes or even hours.

 Transactions should not be started until all preliminary data analysis has been completed.